Green River/Duwamish GRP

 • Resident and migratory songbirds heavily utilize riparian habitats year-round and are susceptible both to oil and to response activities that disturb riparian vegetation

-• Winter elk range in upper reaches of the Green River.
+• Winter elk range occur in the upper reaches of the Green River.
 King county elk habitat includes resident and migratory elk.

 ^ top